27 of The Most Beautiful Greek Islands

 There are ample nature trails available for hikers, and awesome historical sites at the well-preserved Bronze Age Minoan village at Akrotiri, as well as the ancient ruins at Thera.

 The food is equally delicious – whether it is grilled freshly caught octopus at Ammoudi Tavern, or the delectable local wine and produce from the volcanic soil at Athenian House in Imerovigli.
-A catamaran cruise allows you to enjoy the crystal-clear volcanic springs of the caldera, and the island’s idyllic red and black sand beaches, whilst you can enjoy wine tours at one of the many excellent small wineries.
+A catamaran cruise allows you to enjoy the crystal-clear volcanic springs of the caldera, and the island’s idyllic red and black sand beaches.

 One can get to Santorini by plane through Thira International Airport, or by ferry from neighbouring islands or the mainland to Athinios port – careful though, the siren-call of the island may make you wish not to leave!